Articles > Cybersecurity > Malware types and how to prevent them

 Malware, or malicious software, is an umbrella IT term that refers to different types of intrusive computer programs that steal sensitive information or damage computer systems.
 Hackers commonly use malware to force their way into a device or network and compromise normal device functionality.

-As cybersecurity technology evolves, hackers are growing more aggressive in distributing hostile malware and more clever at devising social engineering schemes to disguise malware attacks as benign messages.
+As cybersecurity technology evolves, hackers are growing more aggressive in distributing hostile malware types and more clever at devising social engineering schemes to disguise malware attacks as benign messages.
 Today, more than 1 billion malware programs currently circulate in computer systems across the web.
-Though annual malware attacks are down year over year, the attacks themselves are costly.
-For example, ransomware attacks cost an average of $4.54 million in 2021.
+Though annual malware attacks are down year over year

-Here are the most common types of malware in circulation, along with information on how it can affect your device — and how to prevent it.
+Here are the most common malware types in circulation, along with information on how they can affect your device, and how to prevent them.

 Adware

-One major form of malware is adware, which will display — or even download — advertisements to your device.
+One major form of malware is adware, which will display — or even download — advertisements to a device.
 Adware often reaches your device through a search engine or web browser.
-As a malicious form of advertisement software, adware promotes unwanted ads as you use your device.
-This can appear when you use applications that don’t traditionally feature advertisements.
+As a malicious form of advertisement software, adware promotes unwanted ads while using a device.
+This can appear when using applications that don’t traditionally feature advertisements.

-You can prevent adware with a proactive approach.
-For example, regularly update your device and your programs and avoid downloading files from unknown sources.
-You can also avoid adware by navigating away from pop-up ads.
+Adware can be prevented with a proactive approach.
+For example, regularly updating devices and programs and avoiding downloading files from unknown sources.
+Adware can also be avoided by navigating away from pop-up ads.

 Fileless malware

-Your device’s programs can also become a cybersecurity threat.
+A device’s programs can also become a cybersecurity threat because of other malware types.
 Fileless malware infiltrates a computer or device through legitimate applications by “piggybacking” onto scripts.

 Fileless malware prevention begins with proactive standards.
 Avoid opening suspicious links in unfamiliar emails or on social media platforms.
-Consider disabling applications you don’t actively use to limit the damage if any applications become infected.
-Additionally, antivirus programs provide an extra layer of defense by automatically scanning your devices for fileless malware.
+Consider disabling applications not actively used to limit the damage if any applications become infected.
+Additionally, antivirus programs provide an extra layer of defense by automatically scanning devices for fileless malware.

 Viruses

-A virus is malware that replicates its malicious code across your device.
-These programs attach themselves to common applications you might use daily.
-When you open an application infected with a virus, it can gain access to your files and sensitive information.
+A virus is malware that replicates its malicious code across a device.
+These programs attach themselves to common applications that might be used daily.
+When an application infected with a virus is opened, it can gain access to files and sensitive information.

-Preventing a computer virus is relatively simple when you implement a few cybersecurity protocols.
+Preventing a computer virus is relatively simple after implementing a few cybersecurity protocols.
 Set up complicated passwords and change them regularly.
-Users dealing with a large amount of sensitive information should also set up two-factor authentication, which allows access to a platform only after verifying your identity multiple times.
+Users dealing with a large amount of sensitive information should also set up two-factor authentication, which allows access to a platform only after verifying a user's identity multiple times.

 Worms